Why Buying a Home Feels Impossible in 2026

 The Moment It Stops Making Sense Sarah and Mike thought they were ready.
 Two solid incomes.
 Good credit.
 Years of saving.
 They did everything right.
 Then the number hit: $2,847/month for a modest three-bedroom before taxes, insurance, or the inevitable $8K repair.
 On the drive home, they didn’t speak.
 That “sold” sign they passed?
 It … Read more

-Higher-for-Longer Just Got Real: The Fed’s 2026 Outlook Is Redefining Markets
+Higher-for-Longer Is Real: Fed’s 2026 Market Outlook

 S&P 500: 6,63210-Year Treasury Yield: 4.26% ↑Fed Funds Rate: 3.50–3.75% (Hold)Core PCE: 3.1% (Sticky)Brent Crude: >$80 ↑Consumer Sentiment: 55.5 ↓ The Market Didn’t Move But Everything Changed On the surface, this was a quiet week.
 Stocks barely moved.
 The Fed didn’t hike.
 Inflation didn’t spike.
 But under the hood, the Federal Reserve delivered a message … Read more